KeXiangWang/graph_builder/README.md

-# Project written for a general graph builder.
+# A General Graph Builder.

 #### Introduction
-It is a graph builder for the LianTong's project.
-With a file used to control which edges are potential edges, It quickly build a graph contains edges and vertexes.
+It is a graph builder written for the LianTong's project.
+With a file used to control, in which potential edges and the types of vertexes are defined, it can quickly build a graph contains edges and vertexes.

 #### Programming Language and Environment
 Written in object-oriented C++ 11.